ukrenzz/next-todo-list/README.md

 #### Running docker
 After container builded, you can running docker container on Docker Desktop or command line

-`docker run -p 3000:3000 next-todo-list`
+`docker run -p 3003:3003 next-todo-list`

 #### Build container
 Database server using mysql and split container with phpmyadmin.
 Make sure the docker-composer.yml already have 3 service, that is: mysql_srv, phpmyadmin_srv and app_srv.
 All service will merge to `next-todo-list` container.
 Following this command to build all service container:

 `docker-compose up --build`

 Wait until all service installed and ready for development.
+After all finish, you can open in browser [http://localhost:3003](http://localhost:3003) to manage your todo list.

 :crossed_swords:HappyCoding